vicajoy/applitools-cbt-hackathon/README.md

 ## Setup and Running Tests
-* Applitools API Key is being read from the environment variables.
+* Applitools API Key has been stored in the environment variables.
 * To execute traditional tests against Version 1, run `TraditionalTestV1.xml` suite.
 To run them against Version 2, use `TraditionalTestV2.xml` suite.
 The same applies for the modern tests.
 * The suites for traditional tests include all tests which will be running on Chrome and Firefox browsers